Jack Perkins teams up with James Courtney for a fifth PIRTEK Enduro Cup in 2019, with Walkinshaw Andretti United.

 He graduated to the main game in 2007 in an all-rookie line-up with Shane Price, but was diagnosed with Type 1 Diabetes late in the year and stepped down.

 Told he may never race again, Perkins came back the following year and scored two eighth-place finishes with Nathan Pretty in the enduros.

-He returned to the championship full-time with Kelly Racing in 2009, was limited to the enduros in '10 with Stone Brothers Racing but finished second in Super2 with Sonic Motor Racing in '11.
+He returned to the championship full-time with Kelly Racing in 2009, was limited to the enduros in '10 with Stone Brothers Racing.

-In 2011, he reunited the famous Perkins/Ingall combination, co-driving with Russell Ingall at Paul Morris Motorsport.
+In 2011, Perkins finished second in Super2 with Sonic Motor Racing and reunited the famous Perkins/Ingall combination, co-driving with Russell Ingall at Paul Morris Motorsport.

-Perkins spent the next two years co-driving with Garry Rogers Motorsport and raced Super2 in 2013 with Eggleston Motorsport, catching the eye of Charlie Schwerkolt for a main game return.
+Two years as a Garry Rogers Motorsport co-driver and a 2013 Super2 campaign with Eggleston Motorsport caught the eye of Charlie Schwerkolt for a main game return.